-Prodoscore is an example of a new kind of HR performance management tool that can track employee productivity by measuring data points across multiple applications: Google Suite, CRM, email, calendar and communication tools.
+Prodoscore is an example of a new kind of HR performance management tool that can track employee productivity by measuring data points across multiple applications: Google Workspace, CRM, email, calendar, and communication tools.
 It can determine when employees are working vs. when they’re web-surfing or if they haven’t been logged into the CRM for days.

 With a starting price of about $10 per month, per employee, it allows managers to see how productive employees are and what they are spending their time on.
 It’s great when your work team is remote.
 It lets you recognize and reward those who contribute most to your business.

-20. Google G Suite (Software That Improves Employee Productivity)
+20. Google Workspace (Software That Improves Employee Productivity)

-Instead of investing in multiple software tools for communications, email, calendars, documents, spreadsheets and presentations, Google G Suite is cloud-based software that does it all.
-It provides shared documents, document storage, permissions and a whole range of tools that let you and your employees work without ever having to download a piece of software.
-Business prices start at $5 per user, per month, although individuals can use the tools free.
+Instead of investing in multiple software tools for communications, email, calendars, documents, spreadsheets, and presentations, Google Workspace is a cloud-based software that does it all.
+It provides shared documents, document storage, permissions, and a whole range of tools that let you and your employees work without ever having to download a piece of software.
+Business prices start at $6 per user, per month, although individuals can use the tools free.